divyanshu512-gif/Customer-Behavior/README.md

 - **Product Positioning**: Highlight top-rated and best-selling products in campaigns.

-- **Targeted Marketing**: Focus efforts on high-revenue age groups and
+- **Targeted Marketing**: Focus efforts on high-revenue age groups and express